yft22/sec-gate-oidc/docs/1-architecture-presentation.md

 ## workflow

 sec-gate-oidc handshake relies on openid-connect specification.
-Any non openid authentication authority as to fake an official openid-c IDP.
-Social oAuh2 authority as github or Facebook are very close of OpenID require little customization, some other as PAM or LDAP require a specific adapter plugin.
+Any non openid authentication authority has to fake an official openid-c IDP.
+Social oAuh2 authority such as github or Facebook are very close to OpenID and require little customization, some others such as PAM or LDAP require a specific adapter plugin.

 To make a long story short:
 * When user try to access a protected resource (loa > 0), sgate intercepts the request and check for current session LOA(Level of Assurance) and security attributes(groups/roles).
 When session does not hold enough privileges to access requested resource, sgate redirects client browser toward a list of configured IDPs that match resource requested LOA.